Red River (manga): Enemies

 A famous queen of Egypt, once a princess of Mitanni, and the blood sister of Mattiwaza, with whom she had an affair when they were younger.
 She was sold to Egypt to solidify the legitimacy of the Mitanni kingdom, and was married to Amenhotep IV (Akhenaten).
 In many ways she is the Egyptian counterpart of Queen Nakia: a powerful and influential schemer working for her own desires, not for the welfare of the people or the nation.
 It is suggested that she has her hand in Tutankhamen's death, and she also conspires with Nakia for the downfall of the Hittite empire.

-A fictionalized conflation of the historical Tadukhipa and Nefertiti.
+Nefertiti is a fictionalized conflation of the historical Tadukhipa and Nefertiti.
 Modern Egyptologists are of the opinion that these women were two different wives of Akhenaten.

 In the English version, instead of the more conforming version of her name listed above, the spelling 'Tatukia' is used.